BitJam/live-usb-maker/README.md

   - Use "live=<dir>" to clone from a mounted live-usb or iso-file.

 At least one command must be given.
 If "all" is not given then only the commands given will be run.
+Use a trailing "+" to run a command and all commands after it.

 Commands:
     sizes            Only show and check sizes, don't do anything